 Quick-relief medicines to control it immediately if it gets out of hand.
 This will immediately put an end to the coughing, wheezing, shortness of breath and tightness of chest.
 This will typically be in inhaler form and is advised to keep it with the child at all times and use when symptoms start to appear.

 Long-term control medicines which are given to children to prevent inflammation of the airways.
 This can be taken on an everyday basis to prevent asthma symptoms and attacks.

+Some natural remedies that can control asthmatic symptoms.
 A number of herbs have been claimed as natural remedies for asthma when included in your daily diet.
 They help prevent inflammation of airways.

 Roasted garlic can help reduce inflammation

 Ginger is also an anti-inflammatory herb